denisrasulev/denisrasulev/README.md

 ## Hi there 👋
-I'm **Denis Rasulev**, a B2B consultant and passionate data researcher 👨‍💻 from Slovakia 🇸🇰
+I'm **Denis Rasulev**, a B2B consultant and passionate tech researcher 👨‍💻 from Slovakia 🇸🇰

 Since 1990, I've been helping build B2B sales 🤝 for international companies around the 🌏